What is an Environmental, Social, and Governance (ESG)?

 ESG’s Three Core Principles

-ESG concentrates on three core principles, Environmental, Social, and Governance, that define responsible organizational operations.
-Each pillar addresses crucial aspects of sustainability, ethics, and transparency, forming the essential basis of a robust ESG strategy.
+Environmental, Social, and Governance are the three main principles that constitute responsible organizational activity and are the focus of ESG.
+All pillars touch on key areas of sustainability, ethics, and transparency, which are the pillars of a strong ESG strategy.
 Here are the three ESG pillars:

 1. Environmental